Jiayang-21/Stanford-CS278/README.md

 Weak ties: a large number of acquaintances — design to support feelings of connectedness, but remember that many social systems will be dominated in volume by weak ties.

+## Week 5

+### Grudin’s parado:

+The socio-technical system may be benefiting everyone…except the people who are expected to use it.
+What is in the product manager’s interests may not be in the ordinary users’ interests.
+[Halverson and Ackerman 2003]
+Examples:
+The manager wants everybody’s calendars to be up-to-date…but the programmers don’t care, and just want to work on the project.
+We want an API to be documented and kept up-to-date, but the people who write and actively use the software don’t need the documentation.
+Being on Slack is distracting for the people who need to be reached.

+### Summary:
+Group and team collaboration requires interdependence, which leads to a distinct set of design constraints and affordances.
+Aiming just to replicate the experience of being there is quixotic; better to aim for beyond being there by looking for affordances unique to the digital realm.
+Social translucence is a general principle for designing these systems with awareness and accountability.
+If incentives are misaligned, these systems will get abandoned.

+## Week 6 & 7
+Was in class.
+See the PDFs.
+Btw they are really interesting.